21 Different Types of Mythical Horses

 The bond between humans and horses has been particularly intimate throughout recorded history.

-As a result, the presence of different types of mythical horses in myths and stories from different cultures should not come as much of a surprise.
+Consequently, the presence of different types of mythical horses in myths and stories from different cultures should not be surprising.

 In this article, we will look at 21 different types of mythical horses and the stories behind them.